russellmatt66/imhd-CUDA/debug/README.md

 # Overview
-This is where the debugging happens - very long argument list to main executable makes debugging easier if Python launcher is removed
+This is where the debugging happens - very long argument list to the main executable makes debugging easier if the Python launcher is removed.

+Basically, you can throw the binary here into `compute-sanitizer`

 # Directory Structure
 `src/`